bvasilop/birthday-theme-dot-game/README.md

 ## Game Objectives

 1. Click **Start Game**
-2. Try to pop balloons, presents, cupcakes and/or party hats for points!
+2. Mouse over and click to pop balloons, presents, cupcakes and/or party hats for points!
 3. If items make it past the bottom of the screen you lose points, so act quickly!
 4. Game ends when the timer runs out!